konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Azure Machine Learning perspective

+Azure ML `Job`, `Data` and `Environment` are very useful to automate your training job. `Job` manages your training job and logs parameters and metrics. `Data` is an abstract data source for training job.
+And `Environment` defines Python packages, environment variables, and Docker settings.

 Azure Machine Learning CLI v2 is a new version of Azure Machine Learning.
-You can write your job using YAML files and execute command lines.
-Python SDK is also available if you want to use just Python.
-And if you job has complex dependencies, you can use Azure ML Pipeline to design your job workflows.
+You can define your job using YAML files and execute your job via command lines (Azure CLI).
+Python SDK is also available if you want to define using Python code.
+And if you job has complex dependencies, you can use Azure ML `Pipeline` to design your job workflows.

-And you can use GitHub Actions to trigger model training job easily via CLI v2.
+And you can use GitHub Actions to trigger model training job easily via Azure ML CLI v2.
 Typical cases are as follows:

 - Trigger model training job every time code in GitHub was changes by pull request.
 - Trigger model training job to train model on a schedule to adopt to new data.